viniciusbarretobr/siremis/misc/docker/README.md

 Note: using `socat` may affect the performance of interacting with the database server, if any slow down is noticed, then it is recommended to configure MySQL server to run on an IP socket accessible from inside the Docker container.
+Also, if `socat` binds to a public IP (or IP reachable from untrusted systems), enable firewall and set appropriate security rules so only the Docker container system can connect to the `socat` socket.

 ## Contributions ##